 This course aims to train clinical psychologists for work in the NHS and related settings, in accordance with the requirements of both the British Psychological Society's Committee on Training in Clinical Psychology and for registration as a clinical psychologist.

 This MSc in Cognitive Behavioural Therapy aims to increase students’ knowledge base of theory and research in CBT, and to promote a critical approach to the subject.
 The course also provides practical, intensive and detailed skills training to facilitate skills development to a defined standard of competence.

 The Forensic Psychology MSc provides students with a thorough grounding in the theory, themes, issues and practical skills that are central to the practice and application of psychological research into behaviours relevant to crime and forensic settings.

-This course provides you with a thorough grounding in the theory, themes, issues and practical skills we consider to be central to forensic psychology and offender rehabilitation settings.
+This course is designed to provide you with a thorough grounding in the theory, themes, issues and practical skills we consider to be central to forensic psychology and forensic mental health settings.

 Health psychology explores the relationship between behaviour, social context and health.
 It’s used in primary prevention and health promotion – to keep the population healthy and prevent illnesses related to behaviour, such as obesity, smoking, alcohol and drug use.

 This course will help you gain a thorough grounding in the theory and practical skills necessary to apply evidence-based social psychological research in the workplace.